hannasdev/github-dependency-checker/README.md

 ## Debugging

 Run the file `testHttps.js` to debug the connection.
 If it doesn't work, it is probably due to your Token not having the proper permissions to read all the repositories from the organisation.

+## TODO

+- Support monorepos
+- Search and center on a specific repository in the UI